 ⚠️ Note:

 Many cash register systems only count revenue, not quantities.
 Check if your system tracks units per product.
-Otherwise you'll only see that you sold €50 in croissants, but not whether that was 10 or 15 pieces.
+Otherwise you'll only see that you sold €50 in croissants, but not if that was 10 or 15 pieces.

 Analyze by time of day